Abuster147/Abuster147/README.md

 - 👋 Hi, I’m @Abuster147 Akash Kumar
-- 👀 I’m interested in Algorithms and making aesthetic webpages using CSS/ReactJs
+- 👀 I’m interested in algorithms and making webpages using ReactJs
 - 📫 react to me at akash123smr@gmail.com

 <!---